All Episodes

 He doesn't know what he's talking about, said Bill Gray.

-Spokesman said Gore was on a carbon burning flight from Washington to Nashville on Friday, and he did not immediately respond to uh Bill Gray's charges.
+Spokesman said Gore was on a carbon-burning flight from Washington to Nashville on Friday, and he did not immediately respond to Bill Gray's charges.

-By the way, remember how we exposed the fraud in the hoax of that picture of two polar bears that are apparently uh stranded on a melting glacier out there in the middle of the ocean.
+By the way, remember how we exposed the fraud and the hoax of that picture of two polar bears that are apparently stranded on a melting glacier out there in the middle of the ocean?

 This is an ice flow.

-It's made by the sea, it's a sea sculpture that's made with it, and the polar bears are out there playing.
+It's a sea sculpture that's made by the, and the polar bears are out there playing.

 And if you've been watching Planet Earth on the Discovery Channel, you'll learn that polar bears can swim 60 miles.